Chester Cooper: Early life

 Cooper was born and raised in Forbes Hill, Little Exuma, the youngest of 12 children to the Reverends Eulon and Louise Cooper.
 His father died when he was 5.
 He graduated with a Master of Business Administration in Accounting and Finance from Nova Southeastern University in 1995.

 Career

 Before going into politics, Cooper worked in finance.
 He became the Chairman and CEO of BAF Global Group and President and CEO of BAF Financial & Insurance Ltd.

 In November 2016, Cooper was ratified as the PLP candidate for The Exumas and Ragged Island in the 2017 general election.
 He was one of four PLP candidates to win or retain their seat that election.
 Whilst in Opposition, he became Deputy Leader of the PLP to Leader Philip Davis.
 As the PLP won the 2021 general election, it was confirmed Cooper would remain in his post and was sworn in as Deputy Prime Minister.
 He was also appointed Minister of Tourism, Investment, and Aviation.

+Cooper was re-elected in the 2026 Bahamian general election.
+On 16 May 2026, he was sworn in as Minister of Education, Science and Technology.